krontech/chronos-cam-app/README.md

 ![Chronos SSH login and kill](/doc/qtcreator_device_wizard.png)

+(If you want, you may plug your camera into your laptop with a Mini-USB cable now.
+This is not required, QT Creator will just let you know it can't connect if you don't.)

 Click on `Next` and `Finish` to add the new debugging target to QT creator.

 Finally, a kit must be selected for the Chronos camera, which uses the compiler and QT version that we set up earlier.
-Select the `Kits` tab to add a new kit for the camera.
+Still in the Options dialog, select the `Kits` tab to add a new kit for the camera.
 The following settings are required:
 * Device type: Generic Linux Device
 * Sysroot: Path to the `targetfs` directory in the Chronos SDK